The Importance of Keeping Your Mouth Healthy

 evaluation by dental professionals will help you find out if you're one of them!
 Early gum disease may not be obvious to

 you, but common symptoms may include swollen or bleeding gums, bad breath, loose teeth, or dark buildup between teeth.

 How is gum disease treated?

-Dr. Brent will evaluate your gum health and help choose the right treatment for you.
+Dr. Brent and Dr. Owens will evaluate your gum health and help choose the right treatment for you.
 Mild gum disease, known as gingivitis,

 can be treated and even reversed with regular routine cleanings.
 The longer you may have gone without addressing the condition,

 the harder we may have to work to treat it, but we have the techniques and expertise to do so and get you healthy again.
 More